-The origins of the Global Financial Crisis are complicated.
+The origins of the global financial crisis of 2007 and 2008 are complicated.
 They started with government deregulation that allowed banks to use derivatives in hedge fund trading.
-To fuel this trading the banks needed mortgages and began lending to subprime borrowers who had questionable credit.
+To fuel this trading, the banks needed mortgages and began lending to subprime borrowers who had questionable credit.
 When interest rates on these mortgages reset higher, borrowers could no longer afford their payments.

-The European Sovereign Debt Crisis followed swiftly on the heels of the Global Financial Crisis.
+The European Sovereign Debt Crisis followed swiftly on the heels of the global financial crisis in 2007 and 2008.
 The crisis largely began in Greece in 2009 as investors and governments around the globe realized that Greece might default on its national debt.

 At that point the nation’s debt had reached 113% of its GDP.
 Debt levels within the European Union were supposed to be capped at 60%, and if the Greek economy slowed down it might have trouble paying off its debt.
 By 2010, the E.U. discovered irregularities in the Greek accounting system which meant that its budget deficits were higher than previously suspected.
 Bond rating agencies subsequently downgraded the country’s debt.

-Investors were concerned that similar events might spread to other members of the E.U., including Ireland, Spain, Portugal and Italy who all had similar levels of debt.
-In response to these concerns investors in sovereign bonds from these countries demanded higher yields to make up for the increased risk they were taking on.
+Investors were concerned that similar events might spread to other members of the E.U., including Ireland, Spain, Portugal and Italy, which all had similar levels of debt.
+In response to these concerns, investors in sovereign bonds from these countries demanded higher yields to make up for the increased risk they were taking on.
 That meant the cost of borrowing rose in these countries.
 And because rising yields lowers the price of existing bonds, eurozone banks that held these bonds began to lose money.

 Investing During a Financial Crisis

-Investing during a recession or financial crisis may not sound like a whole lot of fun.
-Watching stock prices plummet can give even the most seasoned investor heart palpitations.
+Investing during a recession or financial crisis may not sound like a good idea.
+Watching stock prices plummet can give even the most seasoned investor reason for pause.
 But keeping an investment plan on track during a crisis is critical to future success.
 In the face of a financial crisis, there are a few considerations to make.

-First, watching a market spiraling out of control may inspire panic, tempting investors to pull their money out of stock.
+First, watching a market fall may inspire panic, tempting investors to pull their money out of a stock.
 However, that may be exactly the wrong instinct.
-Bear markets are almost always followed by a recovery, and selling assets may mean that investors lock in losses and miss out on subsequent gains.
+Bear markets are typically followed by a recovery, although not always immediately, and selling assets may mean that investors lock in losses and miss out on subsequent gains.

-Second, investors may want to consider buying more stock when markets are down.
+Second, some investors engage in a strategy that involves buying more stock when markets are down.
 Purchasing stock when prices are low during a bear market may provide the opportunity for increased profits as the market turns around, though there are no guarantees.

-If you have questions about building a portfolio, allocating your wealth or how market conditions will affect your financial situations, it can help to talk to a financial planner.
+If you have questions about building a portfolio, allocating your wealth or how market conditions will affect your financial situations, it can help to talk to a financial professional.